johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 The next stage of development came through a series of visits to Burkina Faso, between 2003 and 2008, during which I taught various conferences of leaders and learners:

-- In *Léo*, to bible school students, pastors, church-planters and trainees, many of whom were living in missionary contexts, within Muslim-dominant villages.
+- In *Léo*: bible school students, pastors, church-planters and trainees, many of whom were living in missionary contexts, within Muslim-dominant villages.

-- In *Ouagadougou*, to associates of a national youth movement, incorporating university students, graduates, post-graduates, office workers and other young people.
+- In *Ouagadougou*: associates of a national youth movement, incorporating university students, graduates, post-graduates, office workers and other young people.

 Having established that a genuine spiritual dynamic was taking place, in 2008, I asked Burkinabé associates how I might make the resource more accessible and useful.
 They requested that I institute a regular training program *and* make my teaching notes available in textbooks.